Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Discussion

 \section{Discussion}

 In this paper, we consider estimating the covariance matrix of the high-dimensional noise in high-frequency data.
 We propose an estimator with appropriate localization and thresholding to achieve the minimax optimal convergence rates under two kinds of loss.
-Although all theoretical properties of the proposed estimator are derived under the continuous-time model (\ref{eq:model}), the method developed in this paper could be applied to other types of the process $\bX_t$, such as the smooth ones typically encountered in the functional data literature.
-The key property that makes our method consistent is the continuity of the underlying process $\bX_t$, but the convergence rate of the proposed estimator depends on more specific assumptions, such as those implied by the model (\ref{eq:model}).
-As the first attempt, we assume independent and identically distributed noises in our current setting.
-There are a few possibilities for extending the work to broad settings.
-First, we note that the problem becomes fundamentally different with new scopes when serial correlations are allowed for the noises.
-We anticipate different insights from such a setting on both the minimax optimality and the estimators, and we plan to address the problem in a comprehensive future study.
-Additionally, besides the sparsity setting where the thresholding estimator is appropriate, other approaches can also be developed attempting to use some structural information, for example, by employing a latent factor model.
-Then, the optimality, model specification, and testing problems are arising as interesting problems with new insights and challenges.
-We also plan to investigate those problems in future projects.
+Although all theoretical properties of the proposed estimator are derived under the continuous-time model (\ref{eq:model}), the method developed in this paper could be applied to other types of process $\bX_t$, such as the smooth ones typically encountered in the functional data literature.
+The key property that makes our method work is the continuity of the underlying process $\bX_t$, but the convergence rate of the proposed estimator depends on more specific assumptions, such as those implied by the model (\ref{eq:model}).
+On the other hand, Assumption \ref{as:space} can be replaced by a weaker assumption that $\min_{i,j\in[p]}n_{i,j}\rightarrow\infty$ and $\max_{i,j\in[p]}\max_{k\in[n_{i,j}-1]}\Delta t_{i,j,k}\rightarrow0$ as $n\rightarrow\infty$.
+If we write $n_{\min}=\min_{i,j\in[p]}n_{i,j}$ and assume $\max_{i,j\in[p]}\max_{k\in[n_{i,j}-1]}\Delta t_{i,j,k}\asymp n_{\min}^{-\epsilon}$ for some $\epsilon\in(0,1]$, with suitable selection of $K$, Theorems \ref{pn:1} and \ref{tm:3} in Section \ref{sec:theoryfU} still hold with replacing $n_*$ by $n_{\min}^{g(\epsilon)}$, where $g(\epsilon)\in(0,1]$ is a function of $\epsilon$.
+More specifically, if $\epsilon=1$, then $g(1)=1$.
+However, whether such rates are minimax optimal under the associated losses or not is unclear.